bright/new-www/content/blog/single-swap-on-uniswap-v3-with-3-common-mistakes.md

 ## How it all started

 Today is the day.
 You've thought about that for a long time.
-You have been reading about Blockchain, Ethereum and Solidity for past few days.
+You have been reading about Blockchain, Ethereum and Solidity for the past few days.
 It's time to start coding!
-Let's start with something that has a lot of documentation, and is already widely used - swapping tokens.
+Let's start with something that has a lot of documentation, and is already widely used – swapping tokens.
 Uniswap seems to be the largest exchange so let's read through their [docs](https://docs.uniswap.org/sdk/introduction).
 Oh!
 They even have an [example of a simple swap](https://docs.uniswap.org/protocol/guides/swaps/single-swaps)!
 Let's copy it and check if it works.

-A Few minutes later, the contract is deployed.
+A few minutes later, the contract is deployed.
 You go to the Etherscan and try to write a transaction using your swap function and... it does not work.
 Even Metamask warns you before you sign the transaction that it will probably fail.
 Wait what?
 Why?
 How?
 I've copied it from official docs.
 Why is it failing?